douglasF5/name-gen-app/README.md

 ## Extra notes

 - This project is purely a practical exercise intended for developing and/or showcasing my skills in the tools/techniques/concepts mentioned above.
 It's not meant to be a complete production-ready solution.
 Feel free to reach out if you have any questions or simply want to chat about it!
-- This exercise was built following the lessons by [Nick Manning on YouTube](https://www.youtube.com/playlist?list=PL__UlMMmv_ryxZun7zAdI8KWufcYLXA-_).
+- This exercise was built following [this lesson on Flutter's official YouTube channel](https://www.youtube.com/watch?v=8sAyPDLorek).
 It may or may not have been adapted/redesigned by me.